THE CANTINAS MISSION

 Seth currently is a published song writer and awarded artist.
 In 2014 After a successful record release and 5 cuts with David Crowder, Seth stopped touring to fulfill this want to help new artists develop careers and other artists sustain and grow their careers.
 Seth offers a unique perspective to artist management and development.
 Having been the artist himself at one point, has an uncanny ability to see into the artists’ brain better than anyone.
 That coupled with his nurturing personality, Seth can see a need before it even presents itself.

-Taylor SwanDirector of Special Projects, Manager of Operations
+Taylor SwanDirector of Operations

 Taylor Swan is Central California native who ventured down to San Diego to attend Point Loma Nazarene University and graduated with a degree in Managerial and Organizational Communication.
 During her breaks, Taylor worked at Forest Home Christian Camps and developed a true love for camp, youth and worship ministries.